Email FacebookTwitterMenu burgerClose thin

 Share

 The process of divorce can be emotionally and financially draining.
 It can also be very complicated, as state laws tend to dictate who gets what property, assets and even debt in a split.
 Equitable distribution is a system by which many states divide property during a divorce.
 What does it mean and which states use it?
-Use SmartAsset’s financial advisor matching tool to find a professional to help you work through the challenges of divorce.
+Use SmartAsset’s financial advisor matching tool to find a professional to help you work through the financial challenges of divorce.

 Equitable distribution is a legal term that describes the process of dividing marital property and debt in the event of a divorce.
 While the term may suggest otherwise, the term equitable distribution doesn’t necessarily mean dividing all marital property down the middle.

 Rather, this process takes into account the divorcing couple’s assets, debts, their needs, even their financial contributions to the marriage and how long they were married.
 It also considers future employability and earning power, as well as spending and saving habits.
 In this manner, it aims to divide assets equitably, but not necessarily evenly.

 States With Equitable Distribution

-Most states adhere to equitable distribution.
-States that do not use the equitable distribution model are what’s called community property states.
-Community property states in the U.S. are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Community property states in the U.S. are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 The territory of Puerto Rico follows community property principles.
 In Alaska, couples can decide if they want their property to be considered community property.
+All other states are equitable distribution states.

 How Equitable Distribution Works